Siege of Rhodes (305–304 BC)

 The siege of Rhodes in 305–304 BC was one of the most notable sieges of antiquity, when Demetrius Poliorcetes, son of Antigonus I, besieged Rhodes in an attempt to make it abandon its neutrality and end its close relationship with Ptolemy I.

+The attempt ultimately proved unsuccessful, but the scale of the siege, along with the logistical, strategic, and engineering efforts of Demetrius Poliorcetes, cemented his reputation as a military engineer and city conqueror.
+The significant defense mounted by the Rhodians was also noted by the sources, and thus the siege gradually established itself, within Greek and Roman antiquity, as one of the most notable sieges of their shared past.

+To celebrate their victory, the Rhodians erected the Colossus of Rhodes, usually considered one of the Seven Wonders of the Ancient World.

 Background

 The island of Rhodes was a mercantile republic with a large navy which controlled the entrance to the Aegean Sea.
 Rhodes maintained treaties of neutrality with other empires to protect trade.
 However, they had a close relationship with Ptolemy I and Demetrius was worried Rhodes would supply him with ships.
 Demetrius also saw the possibility of Rhodes being used as a base of operations.
 The decision to lay siege to Rhodes was influenced by these fears but it was also effectively a piratical enterprise by Demetrius.
 Much of the Greek world, regardless of whether they were allies of Demetrius or not, apparently also viewed the siege as a pirate attack and sympathized with the Rhodians, and this attitude existed even in Macedonia.

+Demetrius brought an army of roughly 40,000 men, whilst the Rhodians had a force of 6,000 citizens, 1000 metics and aliens, and an unspecified number of slaves, whom the Rhodians promised to buy and free from their masters if they proved themselves in battle.

 Along with a fighting fleet of 200 ships and 150 auxiliary vessels, Demetrius also enlisted the aid of many pirate fleets.
 Over 1,000 private trading vessels followed his fleets in anticipation of the plunder his successes would bring.
 Diodorus Siculus reports that the whole strait between Rhodes and the mainland was filled by Demetrius’ armada.